AlexAb123/Particle-Fluid-Simulation/README.md

 ### Particle Fluid Simulation using Smoothed Particle Hydrodynamics

-This real-time interactable simulation is built in **Godot 4.4**, utilizing a custom implementation of **Smoothed Particle Hydrodynamics** as well as **compute shaders** to model fluid behavior with high performance.
+This real-time interactive simulation developed in **Godot 4.4** utilizes a custom implementation of **Smoothed Particle Hydrodynamics** as well as **compute shaders** to model fluid behavior with high performance.

 ---